Improvements to the Stochastic Series Expansion method for the $JQ_2$ model with a magnetic field: Modified version of SSE method for the model with magnetic field

 As every $Q$ operator can be thought as the product of two $J$ bonds, thus every $Q$ operator will give $36=6\cdot6$ different types of vertices: $16$ of them are diagonal, $20$ of them are off-diagonal.
-Every vertex of $Q$ bond acts on $4$ sites and has $8$ legs.
+Every vertex of the $Q$ bond acts on $4$ sites and has $8$ legs.
 The $36$ kinds of vertices are shown in Fig. (\ref{confq2}).
 The $16$ kinds of diagonal vertices are shown in blue regions and the $20$ kinds of off-diagonal vertices are shown in white region.

-In "Q-SSE" method, there are also two kinds of updates.
+In the ``Q-SSE" method, there are two same types of updates as that of the ``J-SSE" method.
 The first update (diagonal update) is the same as the general one, where only the weight are changed.
-The weight of $J$ vertices don't contain the magnetic field and instead the weight of $Q$ vertices contain the magnetic field.
-The weights for $Q$ operators in the $36$ kinds of vertices are shown in Fig. (\ref{weightq2}).
-In this figure we just show the absolute value of weight and ignore the minus sign that may appear in the matrix elements of off-diagonal operators.
-This is because in bipartite lattice, the periodicity of imaginary time will cancel this sign and there is no sign problem.
-The second update is also directed-loop update (off-diagonal update) and it will be different from the "J-SSE" method.
-When a loop encounters $J$ operators, it will just do the switch-and-reverse move.
-However, when the loop encounters $Q$ operators, we need solve the directed-loop equations for $Q$ operators and using these solutions to do the directed-loop update.
+The weights of the $J$ vertices don't contain the magnetic field and instead the weights of the $Q$ vertices contain the magnetic field.
+The weights for the $Q$ operators, which have $36$ kinds of vertices, are shown in Fig. (\ref{weightq2}).
+In this figure, we just show the absolute value of weight and ignore the minus sign that may appear in the matrix elements of off-diagonal operators.
+This is because for the $JQ_2$ model in bipartite lattice, the number of the off-diagonal operators with negative weight is required to be even in every allowed configuration in the SSE method, in order to satisfy the ``imaginary time" periodicity (it is just the requirement of the trace of the partition function)\cite{sse-loop}.

+The second update is also the directed-loop update (off-diagonal update) but it will be different from the ``J-SSE" method.
+When a loop encounters the $J$ operators, it will just do the switch-and-reverse move.
+However, when the loop encounters the $Q$ operators, we need solve the directed-loop equations for the $Q$ operators and using these solutions to do the directed-loop update.

-For "JQ-SSE" method, there are also two types of updates.
-As both $J$ and $Q$ operators contain magnetic field, the weights for diagonal $J$ and $Q$ operators should contain part of magnetic field that are assigned to these operators.
-The first update (diagonal update) is the same as pervious.
+The updates for the ``JQ-SSE" method are similar.
+As both the $J$ and $Q$ operators contain the magnetic field, the weights for the diagonal $J$ and $Q$ operators should contain part of magnetic field that are assigned to these operators.
+The first update (diagonal update) is the same as previous and only the weights are different.
 However for the second update (directed-loop update), both $J$ and $Q$ operators should do the directed-loop update based on the solutions of the directed-loop equations for $J$ and $Q$ cases.
-The solutions for $J$ operators can be found in Eq. ($29$),($31$) in Ref. \cite{sse-direct} and the solutions for $Q$ operators will be shown later in this section.
+The solutions for the $J$ operators can be found in Eq. ($29$),($31$) in Ref. \cite{sse-direct} and the solutions for the $Q$ operators will be shown later in this section.